• Log in

 sendgrid-email-templates

-SendGrid takes a streamlined approach to automation, focusing on time-based and behavior-triggered email sequences.
-I’ve found it works well for straightforward automated campaigns without over-complicating things.
+SendGrid takes a streamlined approach to automated email marketing, focusing on time-based and behavior-triggered sequences.

 sendgrid-automation

 The platform primarily supports forms through their Email API and third-party connections.
-Their native form builder is basic but functional — it lets you gather essential subscriber information like names, email addresses, and custom field data.
+Their native form builder is basic but functional—it lets you gather essential subscriber information like names, email addresses, and custom field data.

 sendgrid-forms